aragon/AGPs/AGPs/AGP-LD1.md

 To remedy this I propose we bootstrap the supply side by allocating funds and distributing them to Aragon application developers based on agreed upon KPIs.
 We can combine multiple KPIs into an **Aragon App Score**, which we can use to rank applications and then use the ranking to distribute funding to maintainers on a periodic basic.

-**The following weighted KPIs would be used to create the Aragon App Score:**
+**The following weighted KPIs are not final and intended for illustration purposes:**

 | KPI | Formula | Weight |
 | -------- | -------- | -------- |